 However, the evidence quoted for this claim appeared to be related to a study on spinach.
 The source of information stated that due to the lutein and zeaxanthin contained within spinach, then eating it had a protective effect against eye diseases.
 It also stated that eating a diet rich in vegetables containing lutein and zeaxanthin would similarily have a protective effect on the eye.

-seemed to imply that because bee pollen contains these minerals, it
+seemed to imply that because bee pollen also contains these minerals, it

-would also offer the same protective health benefit.
+would also offer the same protective health benefit for eye sight as spinach.
 Whilst this may be

 the case, for me, it doesn’t really justify anyone spending their cash